-- that sexual violence and sexual harassment can take place within intimate personal relationships between peers; - are there ongoing risks to the victim, other children, adult pupils or school staff and - · other related issues and wider context.
+- the ages of the children involved, the developmental stages of the children involved; - any power imbalance between the children, including age gaps or differences in maturity, cognition or understanding (includingSEND or learning difficulties); - if the alleged incident is a one-off or a sustained pattern of abuse; - that sexual violence and sexual harassment can take place within intimate personal relationships between peers; - are there ongoing risks to the victim, other children, adult pupils or school staff and - other related issues and wider context.

 Managing the report: Whatever the school's response, it is underpinned by the principle that sexual violence and sexual harassment is never acceptable and will not be tolerated.
 All concerns, discussions, decisions and reasons for decisions will be recorded.
-Dependent on the disclosure of sexual violence or sexual harassment, the school will consider the following courses ofaction:
+Dependent on the disclosure of sexual violence or sexual harassment, the school will consider the following courses of action: